Qrlew/docs/index.md

 As the SQL language is very rich and complex, simply parsing a query into an abstract syntax tree does not produce a convenient representation for our needs.
 Therefore, it is converted into a simpler normalized representation with properties well aligned with the requirements of Differential Privacy: the *Relation*.
 A *Relation* is a collection of rows adhering to a given *schema*.
 It is a recursively defined structure composed of:

-* `Tables` This is simply a data source from a database.
+* **Tables:** This is simply a data source from a database.
-* `Maps` A Map takes an input *Relation*, filters the rows and transform them one by one.
+* **Maps:** A Map takes an input *Relation*, filters the rows and transform them one by one.
 The filtering conditions and row transforms are expressed with expressions similar to those of SQL.
 It acts as a `SELECT exprs FROM input WHERE expr LIMIT value` and therefore preserve the [privacy unit](/definitions.md#datasets-and-privacy-units-pu) ownership structure.
-* `Reduces` A *Reduce* takes an input *Relation* and aggregates some columns, possibly group by group.
+* **Reduces:** A *Reduce* takes an input *Relation* and aggregates some columns, possibly group by group.
 It acts as a `SELECT aggregates FROM input GROUP BY expr`.
 This is where the rewriting into DP will happen as described bellow.
-* `Joins` This *Relation* combines two input *Relations* as a `SELECT * FROM left JOIN right ON expr` would do it.
+* **Joins:** This *Relation* combines two input *Relations* as a `SELECT * FROM left JOIN right ON expr` would do it.
 The privacy properties are more complex to propagate in this case.

 It may also be a static list of values or a set operation between two *Relations*, but those are less important for our uses.